kairosity/mp4-lionize/testing.md

             });
     })

-## Deployed version of application css not loading.
+## Development version of application css not loading.

 __Issue:__ Static files stopped serving locally once I had successfully deployed to Heroku.

 __Fix:__ As part of the CI Django tutorial I had added the code ```DEBUG = 'DEVELOPMENT' in os.environ``` in my settings.py file which effectively stopped Django serving static files locally if the DEVELOPMENT variable was not present in the environment settings.
 Adding that variable to my env.py file fixed the issue.

+## Deployed version of application css not loading.

+__Issue:__ Static files stopped serving in production once I had successfully solved the above issue.

+__Fix:__ I noticed that the S3 url for serving static files was different to the url I had in my settings.
+The S3 version included the region, so changing it to:

+      ## Deployed version of application css not loading.

+__Issue:__ Static files stopped serving locally once I had successfully deployed to Heroku.

+      AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3-eu-west-1.amazonaws.com'